-**Weisman Family Internship Grant Program applications have been suspended for Summer 2020 in response to the University’s policy regarding international travel and the COVID-19 outbreak**
+Note: Weisman Family Internship Grant Program applications have been suspended for Summer 2020 in response to the University’s policy regarding international travel and the COVID-19 pandemic**

 The Weisman Family Internship Grant Program is funding designated for students in the International Studies Program participating in summer internship experiences.
 Funding for internship-related expenses is awarded based on submitted proposals summarizing a position that the student has already accepted.

 The amount of the stipend is limited and will be determined based on available funds and the number of selected students.
 The stipend may be used by students to partially support housing and related costs associated with the internship.
 Students may only receive a Weisman award once, and fee or tuition paying programs that involve an internship are ineligible.
 Pre-majors (rising sophomores) will be considered on a case-by-case basis.

 To submit a proposal for funding by the Weisman Family Grant Program, fill out the application form by April 1.

 The Johns Hopkins School of Advanced International Studies (SAIS) Kissinger Center for Global Affairs’ Strategy Research and Internship Award offers grants for undergraduates who wish to enter the policy world by completing an unpaid internship in the realm of U.S. foreign policy or international affairs OR develop their knowledge of U.S. foreign policy by undertaking independent or guided research projects.

 To apply, please submit a statement of interest of no more than one page, including details of your internship offer.
 Applications are due by TBD and should be sent to KissingerCenter@jhu.edu